SYSlab1/CRISA-X/README.md

+CrISA-X: Unleashing Performance Excellence in Lightweight Symmetric Cryptography for
+Extendable and Deeply Embedded Processors

 The efficient execution of a Lightweight Cryptography (LWC) algorithm is essential for edge computing platforms.
 Dedicated Instruction Set Extensions (ISEs) are often included for this purpose.
 We propose the CrISA-X-a Cryptography Instruction Set Architecture